 Students in Graduate Programs as well as the College of Professional Studies, both bachelor’s completion and master’s degrees, are considered for merit-based scholarships through their application for admission.
 Additionally, graduate students may be considered for scholarship opportunities through the department or college they are applying to.

 If you have questions regarding merit-based scholarships for Graduate Programs and the College of Professional Studies, please contact the department, college, or school to which you are applying to or are currently enrolled.

-Below is the estimated cost of attendance for the 2020–2021 academic year.
-Tuition and fee rates for 2021–2022 will be available in spring 2021.
+Below is the estimated cost of attendance for the 2021–2022 academic year.
 View a complete list of tuition and fee rates.
 All tuition and fees are subject to revision by Northeastern University’s Board of Trustees.